Katherine Pancol: Work

 Her three-volume saga The Yellow Eyes of Crocodiles, The Slow Waltz of Turtles, and Les Écureuils de Central Park sont tristes le lundi (The Central Park Squirrels are sad on Monday) describes the relationships between the members of a family and in particular between two very different sisters.

 In Crocodiles, the main character, Josephine Cortes, struggles with a divorce, economic problems, a difficult teenage daughter, a tyrannical mother, and low self-esteem.
 She gets entangled in a publishing scheme hatched by her sister Iris, becoming her ghostwriter.
 As Jo discovers her own talents, she struggles with not getting credit for her work, which becomes a runaway bestseller.
 Through these challenges, Joséphine grows and finds out who she really is.
 A review at The Washington Post called the book a "satisfying read."

-The many characters surrounding Joséphine evolve into a web of friendships, betrayals and dreams.
-Even Florine, the 12th century rebellious young heroine Joséphine creates for her novel, becomes a character in her own right as her destiny unfolds within a well-developed medieval setting.
+The many characters surrounding Joséphine evolve into interpersonal dynamics, betrayals and dreams.
+Even Florine, the 12th century protagonist Joséphine creates for her novel, becomes a character that functions as a secondary narrative thread as her destiny unfolds within a well-developed medieval setting.